olavril/sphexa-analysis/README.md

 # sphexa-analysis

 This is an analysis pipeline for simulations created with the [sphexa](https://github.com/sphexa-org/sphexa) simulation code.
-It can compute PDFs, power spectra and structure functions using bothvolume- and mass-weighted statistics.
+It can compute PDFs, power spectra and structure functions using both volume- and mass-weighted statistics.
 It can also plot slices of the box.

 # Usage